-I’m one of those rarities in that I’m a full-time photographer.
-It’s all I’ve ever done and all I’ll ever do.
-So, where did it all start…?
+These days it seems that everyone with a camera is a photographer, and fair enough, but when it comes to being a professional photographer, well that’s a bit different – and I’m one of those rarities because I am a full-time photographer.
+It’s all I’ve ever done and all I’ll ever do, so where did it all start…?

 I left school in 1975 with little more than a mind full of dreams and a head full of hair.
 In those days of Ziggy Stardust, platform shoes, and ridiculously flared trousers I just couldn’t imagine that one day I would be a professional photographer, but photography is a bit like that “crazy little thing called love” as it slowly lures you and then once it has you, it just doesn’t let you go.

 An early career in marine engineering took me travelling the world on ships and I started taking pictures every country I visited.
 After a few years I started to think that being a photographer could be more fun than engineering, so after going back to college in 1983 I became a fully qualified photographer, and then in 1987 I also qualified as an Associate in the British Institute of Professional Photography, achievements which I am still massively proud of today.